Hotel Name: Indy’s House

 Address: Jalan Karna No. 10B, Ubud, Bali, Indonesia.

 I stayed at Indy’s House in Ubud, Bali.
 I booked a single room with a private bathroom at the rate of 160,000 IDR ($11.40 USD) per night.
-So yes there are still good deals to be found in Bali, and having just arrived here from Australia where I paid $43 USD for a room with a shared bathroom, it seemed even cheaper.
+So yes there are still good deals to be found in Bali, and having just arrived here from Australia, it seemed even cheaper.

 I’ve been to Ubud a few times before so I was familiar with where to stay.
+There are so many things to do in Ubud that repeat visits are required.
 On my last visit to Ubud I stayed at Ubud View Bungalows.
 As I was here for a short stay I just wanted something in the middle of the town.
 Indy’s is as central as it gets, being near the main market on Jalan Raya Ubud.
 This is what feels like the main road of Ubud.
 I think anywhere between Jalan Raya Ubud and Monkey Forest Road (home of the Monkey Forest) is considered as central Ubud.

 The guesthouse is on a pedestrian market street and at the time of my booking it wasn’t located on Google Maps.
 It’s not accessible by cars, so my taxi from the airport dropped me off at the nearest alley on the main road.